Peter Dun has more than a decade’s worth of experience in professional League of Legends esports.

 From simply playing League of Legends, to developing scouting and evaluative skills

 His interest in the game then extended to studying pro teams competing in the esports title.
-“My mindset in studying a team is to watch 20 games of that team, and I’ll have in my head how I think the game should be played,” Peter explained.
+“My mindset in studying a team is to watch 20 games of that team, and I’ll have in my head how I think the game should be played,” Peter explained to ONE Esports.
 “I’ll try to notice patterns, do a profile.”

 After the first 20 games, he’ll then watch another five to 10 more to “anticipate their mindset”.